 - Medicaid and CHIP

-Before joining Mathematica in 2010, Ross held research positions at a number of institutions, including RTI International, the Massachusetts Health Care Quality and Cost Council, the University of Cape Town, and the New York University Medical School.
-Her work has appeared in Thorax, Molecular Microbiology, The Journal of Biological Chemistry, and Proceedings of the National Academy of Science.
-Ross holds an M.P.H. in epidemiology/global health from the Mailman School of Public Health at Columbia University.
+Before joining Mathematica in 2010, Ross held research positions at a number of institutions, including RTI International, the Massachusetts Division of Health Care Finance and Policy, the University of Cape Town, and the New York University Medical School.
+She holds an M.P.H. in epidemiology/global health from the Mailman School of Public Health at Columbia University.

 Quality Measure Development: Dual Enrollees, Managed Long-Term Services and Supports, and Medicaid Innovation Accelerator Programs